eugene17kotov/ai-image-generator/README.md

-# Image Generator with OpenAI
+# 🧠OpenAI Image Generator🖼️

+  - image generator based on OpenAI power 🖥️, implemented with Node.js and a template engine Handlebars.js〰️.
 Let your imagination fly and my application renders it on the screen.

 ## Run Locally